 Goda groaned so deeply that the sound moved through the wood of the chair and rumbled the floor.
 She managed to work one of her boots free from the binds.
 Without seemingly any conscious intention, as if it were simply a reflex, she kicked the engineer in the leg and nearly toppled the woman with the blow.

 The engineer echoed Goda’s cry, but she did not fall.
-She leaned harder into the giant.
-Her grimace seemed to morph into a grin.
-She straddled Goda’s thigh to keep the giant’s knee from moving again, and the swarm of workers came down to retie the freed leg, to tighten the bonds even harder, to add more twisting loops.
+She only leaned harder.
+Her grimace soon morphed back into a grin, and she straddled Goda’s thigh to keep the giant’s knee from moving again, and the swarm of workers came down to retie the freed leg, to tighten the bonds even further and add more twisting loops.

 As she held the side of the electric bat to Goda’s face, the engineer stared into her eyes.
 A fire was smoldering in their shared gaze; there was a passion between them that Kanna had thought was reserved only for lovers until that very moment.